service-design-tools/sdt-website/_tools/service-image.md

 ---
 title: Service Image
-subtitle: >-
-  A unique picture that instantly gives the idea of the main features of the service.
+subtitle: Capture the essence of a service experience in a single frame.
 properties:
   how:
     - Narratives